 National Brand Challenge

-The National Brand Challenge offers business students an opportunity to apply their academic knowledge to developing solutions to real-world industry problems.
+The National Brand Challenge offers UC Business School students an opportunity to apply their academic knowledge to developing solutions to real-world industry problems.

 The University of Canterbury team took home the bronze medal at the national final held in Auckland.